ljwoods2/tcr_format_parsers/README.md

-These subdirectories contain formatt parsing code for different TCR, peptide, MHC triad input sources
+These subdirectories contain format parsing code for different TCR, peptide, MHC triad input sources

 All formatters output into the uniform CSV format: